mcmilk/zstdmt/multistream/README.md

 ## Todo

- - add support for windows
- - fix and document return codes in own mini libraries
+ - nothing, this stuff is obsolte, just kept for history

 ## See also